wisonye/arch-linux/installation-tutorial-book/src/special-keybinding.md

 xmodmap -pke > ~/.Xmodmap
 ```

-Inside that file, it contains a the keybinding with the syntax like below:
+Inside that file, it contains the keybinding with the syntax like below:

 ```bash
 keycode   9 = Escape NoSymbol Escape